 We understand the power of spoken words, but we rarely consider the power of fasting words, or avoiding specific phrases and thinking patterns.
 How’s this so effective?
 Because when we have control over our words, we have control over our body and mind.
-We can address our self-talk.
+Meditation can help with mental strength.
+Meditation can address our self-talk.
 Are they uplifting or are we putting ourselves down?
 Once we address our thoughts, we can then leave the past where it belongs: behind us.
 So that the path to our future is open.

 - Complaining: So why do we need to address complaining?
 Whining and grumbling basically suck the life out of the atmosphere around you.
 It’s a great way to feel down and depressed constantly.
 Criticizing is different than offering feedback about specific issues.
 The problem with complaining is that when it is pervasive, it paves the way for deeper hurt.
 Turn that around today.
 Sanitize your mouth from complaining and mindfully choose your words.